 This article reprint was recently published in Steve Leimberg’s Estate Planning Newsletter.

-- A New York court has found that a QTIP Trust, created for New York purposes in 2010 when the federal estate tax lapsed for the year, was not includible in the estate of the surviving spouse for New York estate tax purposes.
+- A New York court has found that a QTIP Trust, created for New York purposes in 2010 when the estate was not subject to federal estate tax, was not includable in the estate of the surviving spouse for New York estate tax purposes.
+See a discussion of that case in Steve Leimberg’s Estate Planning Newsletter #2676.

 Download to read the full article.